-Subsection 16.4.4 Terms for hospitality and content requirements a) Sales representative visits

-Member Companies hold many different types of meetings.
+Subsection 16.5 Terms for hospitality and content requirements Member Companies hold many different types of meetings.
 In order to clarify when the two rates can be used, here are some examples:

-A typical example of this type of activity is lunchtime visits from sales representatives.
+a) Sales representative visits A typical example of this type of activity is lunchtime visits from sales representatives.
 These meetings are normally held at the healthcare professional's workplace, with the pharmaceutical consultant providing the food.
 Alternatively, the meeting may take place in the hospital canteen.
 The meetings should be documented in line with subsection 27.4, but there is no requirement for an invitation in accordance with subsection 13.5.
-If there are any doubts that a meeting is considered a sales representative visit or a meeting requiring an invitation (13.5), the following factors should be considered in the overall assessment: at what time of the day the meeting takes place (within ordinary working hours), duration of meeting, is the company representative accompanied by an external speaker (physically/digitally) or how many doctors are met with simultaneously.

-b) Events with between 45 and 90

-minutes of professional content A typical example here is a one-hour advertising meeting that is held immediately after working hours digitally, at a healthcare institution or at a meeting venue close to the participant's workplace.
+- b) Events with between 45 and 90 minutes of professional content A typical example here is a one-hour advertising meeting that is held immediately after working hours digitally, at a healthcare institution or at a meeting venue close to the participant's workplace.
 The meeting must last at least 45 minutes if food is to be served.
-Choice of venue is regulated by subsection 16.1.

-c) Events with at least 90 minutes of a professional program

-This is a type of advertising meeting that is often held in the evening at a meeting venue and where dinner, where applicable, is eaten at a restaurant, cf. subsection 16.1.

-d) Events with at least 5 hours of professional content

-A typical example here is an all-day meeting, regardless of whether participants arrive the same day or the evening before.
+Choice of venue is regulated by subsection 16.1. - c) Events with at least 90 minutes of a professional program This is a type of advertising meeting that is often held in the evening at a meeting venue and where dinner, where applicable, is eaten at a restaurant, cf. subsection 16.1. - d) Events with at least 5 hours of professional content A typical example here is an all-day meeting, regardless of whether participants arrive the same day or the evening before.